SkyJirayuDev/cinema-finder-main/README.md

+# Datacom Software Development Completion Certificate

+This project is part of Datacom's Software Development simulation on Forage.
+I just completed Datacom's Software Development on Forage.
+In the simulation I:

+* Completed a simulation focused on how the software development team at Datacom approaches their work
+* Reviewed a web application and planned for future improvements
+* Identified the root cause of bugs and implemented a fix to improve the application

+Check out the simulation here: [https://www.theforage.com/simulations/datacom/software-development-l47g](https://www.theforage.com/simulations/datacom/software-development-l47g)

 # Cinema Finder

 Interactive React app with Leaflet & MapLibre maps to locate cinemas by franchise and area, featuring click-to-zoom markers and pop-up details.